Barbour and Raymond Briggs Father Christmas

 a 10-year relationship

-The great collaboration between leading heritage and lifestyle brand, Barbour and popular children's book Father Christmas started in 2011 with a successful Christmas promotion where Father Christmas became the face of the brand in all stores in Europe.
+The great collaboration between leading heritage and lifestyle brand, Barbour and popular children's book Father Christmas by Raymond Briggs started in 2011 with a successful Christmas promotion where Father Christmas became the face of the brand in all stores in Europe.
 It featured branded window displays, POS and carrier bags.

 It is only in 2019 that the two brands partnered again for an even bigger activation, capturing the spirit of Christmas through a witty and charming tale entitled 'Thanks Mrs C'.

-The short film follows Father Christmas through the decades as he delivers presents with the help of his old faithful Barbour wax jacket which protects him from countless adventures along the way.
-It brings to life the world of Father Christmas in a sentimental and heart-warming story that celebrates Barbour's 125th anniversary and the longevity of their iconic wax jackets.
+The short film, produced by Illuminated Films, follows Father Christmas through the decades as he delivers presents with the help of his old faithful Barbour wax jacket which protects him from countless adventures along the way.
+It brings to life the world of Raymond Briggs Father Christmas in a sentimental and heart-warming story that celebrates Barbour's 125th anniversary and the longevity of their iconic wax jackets.

 Father Christmas became the face of the brand again for the holidays in shop windows and online where customers could enter a competition to win a unique limited-edition Father Christmas x Barbour jacket.

 The press campaign and social impressions reached tens of millions and the bespoke short film was viewed 3.6 million times!
-The activation was even nominated as ‘BEST RETAIL MARKETING INITIATIVE’ at the Licensing Awards 2020.
+The activation was even a Finalist as ‘BEST RETAIL MARKETING INITIATIVE’ at the Licensing Awards 2020.

-After the success of the 2019 campaign, Barbour and the Copyrights Group decided to collaborate again for Barbour’s 2020 Christmas campaign featuring Father Christmas.
+After the success of the 2019 campaign, Barbour wanted to collaborate again with Raymond Briggs Father Christmas for their 2020 Christmas campaign.
 The heart-warming tale focuses on sustainability and why repairing a much-loved item can mean so much…and it’s all based on a true customer story!

 The film follows a young boy whose dog has chewed his father’s beloved Barbour wax jacket.
 The boy writes to Father Christmas to say that he doesn’t want a present this year, he just needs his help to repair his father’s jacket in time for Christmas.
 Father Christmas realises he can’t mend the jacket himself but has the bright idea of taking it to the Barbour factory…